Eighth Letter In Greek Alphabet

 Understanding the Pronunciation of Eta

 The pronunciation of Eta, like many aspects of ancient Greek, has undergone changes over time.
-In Classical Greek, Eta represented a long "e" sound, similar to the "a" in "fate" or the "ay" in "say".
+And in Classical Greek, Eta represented a long "e" sound, similar to the "a" in "fate" or the "ay" in "say".
 This pronunciation, however, varied slightly depending on regional dialects and the context within a word.

 Eta's Role in Grammar and Morphology